ARM-software/SCP-firmware/debugger/src/cli/readme.txt

   cli.h
     CLI enumerated types, structure types, and public function prototypes and descriptions.
-To access CLI functionality from other threads, you only need to include this file.
+To access CLI functionality from other files, you only need to include this file.

 Using the Console

+  There are two mechanisms to enter the console.
+At compile time using checkpoints and at run time using Ctrl+E press.
+To exit the console, Ctrl+D should be pressed.
+Note that CTRL+E only works once the modules have been started, as the module monitoring the keystrokes starts last.
+  Once inside the console, all dequeuing of events in the queue is blocked.
+The framework will resume handling events after exiting the console.
   By default the CLI is in command mode, to exit command mode and enter debug, mode press Ctrl+C. To return to command mode, press Ctrl+C again.
 Know that, while in command mode, the print buffers can fill up quickly.
-Once this happens, all debug data from the time the print buffers fill up to the time you reenter debug mode and the CLI can empty the buffers will be lost.
-If a buffer fills up, you will see a message like "CONSOLE ERROR: Print buffer overflow."
+  Once this happens, all debug data from the time the print buffers fill up to the time you reenter debug mode and the CLI can empty the buffers will be lost If a buffer fills up, you will see a message like "CONSOLE ERROR: Print buffer overflow."

 Printing From Other Threads